ing-bank/lion/docs/components/input-file/use-cases.md

 ### Drag and Drop

-Set the `enableDragAndDrop` parameter to `true` to use the drag and drop functionality in the component.
+Set the `enableDropZone` parameter to `true` to use the drag and drop functionality in the component.

 Drag and drop the files to be uploaded to the server.